myTerminal/world-of-emacs/01-entry/02-how-to-get-emacs.md

     brew cask install emacs

-This 'favor' of Emacs runs within a Terminal windows and will not offer any of the graphical features.
+This 'flavor' of Emacs runs within a Terminal window and will not offer any graphical features.

 ### emacsformacosx

 You can download a '.dmg' file from [https://emacsformacosx.com](https://emacsformacosx.com).
 This method needs manual installation.

-I prefer this flavor as it behaves almost the same as the one available for Windows.
+I prefer this flavor as it behaves almost the same as the one available for Windows that I first started using.

 ### spacemacs

 [Spacemacs](http://spacemacs.org) is a polished community-driven Emacs distribution which combines the features of Emacs and [Vim](http://www.vim.org).

-The setup involves downloading Emacs and applying the configs over it to provide a more polished experience.
+The setup involves downloading Emacs and applying the spacemacs configs over it to provide a more polished experience.

 ### Aquamacs